James-S-007/Dancing-Robot/README.md

 ### RTOS
 - The threads allow each action to occur simultaneously

-### Spotify API
-- The Spotify Client is how the Raspberry Pi obtains the songs' data in real time

 ### Raspberry Pi/mbed Communication
 - The robot's mbed and Raspberry Pi are able to send and recieve information from each other, such as the songs' data